Vasuki-shayana/Altimetric/README.md

 npm install
 ```

+Note: The database has not been setup (just added the flow and code on how to configure and write migrations)
 3. Set up the database:
   - Ensure you have PostgreSQL installed and running.
   - Create a database named hotel_booking.